About Rosemary Rotondi

 LET THE FIRE BURN was listed as No. 7 on POV's The Best Documentaries of 2013.

-In the Summer 2013 issue of Documentary Magazine, Rosemary was interviewed in “The Past is Never Dead” article written by Ron Deutsch.
+Last year, in the Summer 2013 issue of Documentary Magazine, Rosemary was also interviewed in “The Past is Never Dead” article written by Ron Deutsch.

 I ALWAYS SAID YES: The Many Lives of Wakefield Poole